Wrought Iron Porch Railings

 Wrought iron front porch railings didn’t really came into their own in Gladstone Park until English-style houses took off in the 1930s.
 British architecture, which emphasized ornateness with the look of antiquity, went for straight and twisted rails interspersed with panels of C-shaped and S-shaped scrolls at their front entries.
 The designs could get very elaborate with circles, ovals, rectangles, and diamonds linked by baskets or knuckles.
 Later the Georgians houses, associated with the English love of symmetry and classic proportions, focused on more harmonious and uniform designs.

-Appreciated for their timeless yet elegant appearance, wrought iron porch railings continued to be used on mid-century split-levels and ranches in the community.
-As the last vacant lots were being developed for even more modern homes, buyers who could afford their cost over wooden rails also installed them…although at a taller height to meet new building codes.
-Some of these later styles are more naturalistic (beanstalk, branches, grape vines, etc.).
+Appreciated for their timeless yet elegant appearance, wrought iron porch railings continued to be used when mid-century split-levels and ranches were built in the community.
+As the last vacant lots were being developed for even more modern homes, buyers who could afford their cost over wooden rails also installed them…although at increasingly taller heights to meet new building codes.
+Some of these later styles were more naturalistic (beanstalk, branches, grape vines, etc.).

 Because the photographer had to take the long view of entire front porches to illustrate their complete rail structures, it is essential to view the photographs in enlarged form to get the full impact of the details of the decorative panels and artistic style elements.